sequenceiq/blog/source/_posts/2014-03-24-hoya-at-sequenceiq.markdown

 The script is available from our [GitHub page](https://github.com/sequenceiq/hoya-docker/blob/master/hoya-centos-install.sh).

-Once Hadoop, HBase and Hoya are installed you can now create an HBase cluster.
+Once Hadoop, HBase and Hoya are installed you can create an HBase cluster.
 ``` bash
 create-hoya-cluster() {
   hoya create hbase --role master 1 --role worker 1